Bizilla: Associations with other deities

 Bizilla was closely associated with Nanaya.
 Andrew R. George proposes that either in Uruk or in Borsippa Bizilla and Nanaya were viewed as members of one family.
 They could also be treated as counterparts of each other.
-In the Weidner god list, they occur together alongside Kanisurra.
-They also appear one after another in the astronomical compendium MUL.APIN.
-They also belong to the same group of deities in the Assyrian takultu text.
 In the Nippur god list, Bizilla appears in the Inanna section like Nanaya, though they are not placed directly next to each other.
-One text enumerates Ninshubur, Nanaya, Bizilla and Kanisurra as Inanna's attendants.
-Similarly, a trilingual version of the Weidner god list from Ugarit listing the Hurrian and Ugaritic equivalents of Mesopotamian deities places Ninshubur, Nanaya, Bizilla and Kanisurra in sequence.
+In the Weidner god list, they occur together, in a sequence of Inanna's attendants which also includes Ninshubur and Kanisurra.
+Accordingly, a trilingual version of the Weidner god list from Ugarit listing the Hurrian and Ugaritic equivalents of Mesopotamian deities places Ninshubur, Nanaya, Bizilla and Kanisurra in sequence.
 The name corresponding to Bizilla in the Hurrian column starts with the sign be, but neither the rest of it nor the Ugaritic equivalent are preserved.
+Bizilla and Nanaya also appear one after another in the astronomical compendium MUL.APIN.
+They also belong to the same group of deities in a Assyrian Tākultu text.

 Bizilla most likely was regarded as the sukkal (attendant deity) of Enlil's wife Ninlil in Ḫursaĝkalama, her cult center located near Kish.
 In a star list, Bizilla corresponds to the "star of abundance," mulḫé-gál-a-a, which in turn is labeled as the sukkal of Ninlil in the astronomical compendium MUL.APIN.
 In the same source, Bizilla is mentioned alongside Nanaya and her star Corona Borealis, in this text listed among the "palace ladies" of Enlil.

 It is assumed that Bizilla in some sources occurs among deities from the court of the prison goddess Nungal, though Jeremiah Peterson considers it possible that there might have been two deities with similar names, one associated with Nungal and the other with Nanaya.
 He proposes the former was named dNE-zi-il-la.
 In the two texts in which she appears, the Hymn to Nungal and a fragment describing the journey of this goddess to the underworld in the company of Nintinugga, she is mentioned in connection with Nungal's bed, and in the former she is addressed as the "head barber" (kindagal).